bohnerjosh/Number-Sequencing-For-Nonverbals/privacy-policy.md

 _**In Short:** We only process your personal information when we believe it is necessary and we have a valid legal reason (i.e., legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfill our contractual obligations, to protect your rights, or to fulfill our legitimate business interests._

+**_If you are located in the EU or UK, this section applies to you._**

+The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
+As such, we may rely on the following legal bases to process your personal information:

+*   **Consent.**   We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
+You can withdraw your consent at any time.
+Click [here](#withdrawconsent) to learn more.

+*   **Legal Obligations.**    We may process your information where we believe it is necessary for compliance with our legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.

+*   **Vital Interests.**    We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.

 **_If you are located in Canada, this section applies to you._**